Ralph E. Powe Junior Faculty Enhancement Awards FAQs

 Yes, however, it is important to review any comments about the previously-submitted proposal.

-No, only full-time assistant professors at ORAU member institutions within two years of their initial tenure track appointment at the time of application are eligible.
+No, only full-time assistant professors at ORAU member institutions within two years of their tenure track appointment at the time of application are eligible.

 This award can include funds for faculty summer salary, graduate student salary, travel, equipment, or other assistance relevant to the faculty member’s research.
 ORAU does not allow overhead charges or indirect costs on the ORAU grant award or the university match.